ulixee/hero/docs/main/Plugins/BrowserEmulators.md

 #### **Arguments**:

  - launchSettings: `object`
-    - showBrowser: `boolean` - has the user requested to show the browser
+    - showChrome: `boolean` - has the user requested to show the browser
     - disableGpu: `boolean` - has the user requested to disable the gpu
     - disableDevtools: `boolean` - has the user requested to disable automatically showing devtools